 Understanding the interplay of geography and demographic characteristics in the diagnosis of eight common cancers: The NASCAR-CENSUS project

 This project looks at how geography, affluence and deprivation affect cancer outcomes.

-This study will use Scotland’s Census 2001 and 2011 data linked to health records for members of an existing health research cohort (the NASCAR study) made up of people diagnosed with one of eight common forms of cancer in the NHS Grampian health board area from 2007 to 2014.
+This study uses Scotland’s Census 2001 and 2011 data (including health, religion and ethnicity data) linked to health records for members of an existing health research cohort (the NASCAR study) made up of people diagnosed with one of eight common forms of cancer in the NHS Grampian health board area from 2007 to 2014.

 Childhood cognitive function and use of long-term care across the life course: Linking the Scottish Mental Survey 1947 to healthcare and administrative data.

 This project investigates the association between early-life circumstances (cognitive ability and socioeconomic status) and the risk of entry into long-term care.

 This study uses 2001 and 2011 census data (including health data) for people who participated in the Scottish Mental Survey in 1947, at the age of 11.
 These census records are linked to health records, birth and death records, and care use records.